Age: 21 | Vitals: 5’8,” ~155 lbs. | Years Skiing: 9 | Current Residence: Fort Collins, Colorado

 In the past few years I’ve been drawn more into the backcountry, and love touring’s combination of exploration, wild places, and (hopefully) fresh snow.
 I have a particular attraction to lines that involve a lot of walking, and as a result, love extending the ski season far into the summer (and often the fall).

-Apart from getting outside as much as possible, I’m also currently pursuing a degree in Product Development at Colorado State University, and have always been a bit obsessed with product design.
+Apart from getting outside as much as possible, I also just recently graduated from Colorado State University with a degree in Product Development, and have always been a bit obsessed with product design.
 I get excited about things like ski rocker profiles, bike-frame geometries, intricate seam patterning, and, of course, chest pockets.

 Some of My Favorite Gear: